paocela/AndroidNativeFuzzingFramework/README.md

 optional arguments:
   -h, --help            show this help message and exit --action {fuzz_signature,fuzz_one,check}
+                        *fuzz_signature* to fuzz all functions given a signature, *fuzz_one* to fuzz given function name, *check* to check on each fuzzing campaing,   *kill_fuzzer* to kill all or devices running campaigns
+  --target TARGET
-                        *fuzz* to fuzz on multiple devices, *check* to check on each fuzzing campaing --target TARGET       Fuzzing target signature or method, e.g. String:String,Int, or Java_...
-                        (depending on --action)
+                        Fuzzing target signature or method, or device to kill, e.g. String:String,Int, or Java_... or 192.168... (depending on --action)
   --fuzz_time FUZZ_TIME
                         Time to fuzz for, of type float[s|m|h|d] (s=seconds, m=minutes, h=hours,
                         d=days)